Bullets, chemicals found at homes of Belgian Paris suspects: paper

 Amri's lawyer has said he and the unnamed man drove to Paris to bring Salah Abdeslam, 26, back to Brussels early on Saturday.
 The police, who checked the car near the Belgian border but allowed them to drive on, later arrested the two and have mounted an intense manhunt for Abdeslam.

-The men are from the Molenbeek district of Brussels, a poor neighbourhood that is home to many Muslim immigrant families and long a focus of investigations into radical Islamists.
+The men are from the Molenbeek district of Brussels, a poor neighborhood that is home to many Muslim immigrant families and long a focus of investigations into radical Islamists.

 (Reporting by Robert-Jan Bartunek; Editing by Alastair Macdonald and Sonya Hepinstall)